ourownstory/gym_dummy_env/README.md

 The simplest possible implementation of an OpenAI gym environment

 ## Motivation
-How to create your own gym environment from scratch -> Help to get started
+* How to create your own gym environment from scratch -> Help to get started
+* Debugging a Reinforcement Learning algorithm

 ## Guide
 Great resource: